 - Keep a list of the name, dose and frequency of all medications you are taking so all doctors are aware.

-- Have a copy of the information sheets in Information for GPs to give to your doctor.
+- Have a copy of the NF1 Review Checklist to give to your doctor

 - Keep track of your appointments, review dates, investigations and testing dates you might have relating to your NF in a notebook, diary or calendar.